virtual-cast/Zenject/README.md

 Container.Bind<ITickable>().To<Ship>().AsSingle();
 ```

-Or if you don't want to have to always remember which interfaces your class implements, you can use the <a href="#all-interfaces-shortcuts">shortcut described here</a>
+Or if you don't want to have to always remember which interfaces your class implements, you can use the [shortcut described here](#all-interfaces-shortcuts)

-Note that the order that the Tick() is called in for all ITickables is also configurable, as outlined <a href="#update--initialization-order">here</a>.
+Note that the order that the Tick() is called in for all ITickables is also configurable, as outlined [here](#update--initialization-order).

 Also note that there are interfaces `ILateTickable` and `IFixedTickable` which mirror Unity's LateUpdate and FixedUpdated methods